 FUCHS PETROLUB SE is a global manufacturer and supplier of lubricants.
-More than 100,000 customers, mainly from the B2B sector, use the company’s 10,000+ products and services.
+More than 100,000 customers worldwide, mainly from the B2B sector, use the company’s 10,000+ products and services.
 In order to become more efficient with regard to lubricant sales, FUCHS PETROLUB opted for a B2B-online shop: It moved away from recording orders manually – toward more intensive customer care and accessibility.
-During the roll-out, FUCHS PETROLUB opted for a centrally organized, global core approach.
+During the worldwide roll-out, FUCHS PETROLUB opted for a centrally organized, global core approach.
 Benjamin Preißner, Project Manager E-Commerce, has been accompanying the project for over a year and gave us some exclusive insights into the goals of the B2B shop, the selection of the roll-out strategy, and the advantages of this approach.

 Hello Mr. Preißner, FUCHS PETROLUB started building a B2B shop together with valantic in 2018.
 What was the trigger for this and what is the goal of running your own shop?

 Benjamin Preißner: The B2B shop was triggered by the topic of efficiency in sales and improvement of the customer experience.
 We were receiving many orders via classic sales channels such as telephone and e-mail.
 This meant that someone had to manually type and process these orders.
 So we asked ourselves the question: How can we make work in the sales office more efficient and use salespeople to acquire new customers and provide more intensive support to our customers?
 You could also say: How could we move away from typing in orders and toward personal contact and enhancement of the customer relationship.

 Of course, the customer perspective also played a very important role.
 The decision in favor of the B2B shop was based on customer desires.
 Although most orders are received during normal business hours, our customers also wanted 24/7 availability.
 Customers also want access to product information and normal safety data sheets outside of our business hours.